 University of Nebraska - Lincoln is a good choice for individuals interested in a Food Science Technology major.
 Situated in Lincoln, Nebraska, this university is right for individuals who flourish in a city setting.

 University of Missouri - Columbia is among your top options if you're planning on studying Food Science Technology.
-The surrounding area of a big city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.
+With over 20,000 students, University of Missouri - Columbia is among the biggest schools in the nation.